scripting/opmlToWordpress/README.md

 * I'm running an instance of this app at optowp.scripting.com.
 If we're working together on something I'd be happy to set it up so you can ping it.

 * Thanks to <a href="https://www.manton.org/">Manton Reece</a>.
 I just copied the way he did the interface between Drummer and micro.blog.
+A nice design.
+One of my mottos: Only steal from the best. :smile: